tov/shcaml/README.md

 as of Shcaml 0.2.0 and onwards, the solution to encode row types described in section 4.3 has been replaced by a more lightweight policy, where the absence or presence of fields is only checked dynamically.
-This trades static guarantees for maintenability of the library.
+This trades static guarantees for maintainability of the library.